 - Electrical work licenses;

-- Queensland Building and Construction Commission (QBCC) licences;
+- Queensland Building and Construction Commission (QBCC) licences; or

 - Work activity specific competency certificates (including high risk construction work related competencies).

-The JCU Representative is responsible for identifying these requirements as part of the planning WHS risk assessment.
+The JCU representative is responsible for identifying these requirements as part of the planning WHS risk assessment.

 Contractors must hold certificates of currency prior to commencing and for the duration of the work.
 If necessary, contractors will be asked to provide evidence of certificates of currency.